nkennebre/nkennebre/README.md

 ### Hi 👋 I'm Max Kennebrew
 - 🎓 M.S. in Computer Science
-- 🏒 Hockey player, fan, and sports data nerd
+- 🏒 Hockey player, Tennis player, all sports fan, and sports data nerd
 - 📊 Building a portfolio in sports analytics — with a focus on women’s sports
 - 👻 Currently obsessed with: Luigi’s Mansion

----

-### :ice_hockey: About Me :

-I am a computer science graduate student.
-My concentration is intelligent systems.

 ---